bizmanagrcrm/bmml/elements/README.md

 - `params` - the parameters of the data source.
 This attribute is used only if the `source-url` attribute is specified. and not used if the `type` attribute is specified.

 - `headers` - the headers of the data source.
 This attribute is used only if the `source-url` attribute is specified. and not used if the `type` attribute is specified.

+- `broadcast` -A string value that the system listens for.
+When this broadcast is detected, the system reloads the BMML data.
+This attribute is optional.

 The following attributes are used for `type=dashboard`: